-Our nutritionist will help you learn how to create a food plan that contains enough of all of the important nutrients.
+Our health and lifestyle coach can help you learn how to create a food plan that contains enough of all of the important nutrients.
 Don’t worry; it won’t be overly restrictive or require you to obsess about food.
 Just a few simple guidelines will help you ensure that you’re getting enough of the nutrients you need.
-You can meet with our nutritionist in her office, which is just down the street from our Texas area fertility clinic.

 Getting enough exercise aids your general health and helps your fertility.
 However, going overboard and exercising too much can actually damage your fertility and your health.
 Women who over-exercise (such as those playing competitive sports) sometimes stop having periods, which is a sign that their hormones are altered and they’re not fertile.
 So, while we do encourage you to exercise moderately, we also encourage you to rest adequately and not overdo it.

 Infertility itself is stressful, and nearly everyone has plenty of other sources of stress in their lives (job, traffic, finances…).
 Parenting is also stressful at times, and while parents say that the joy of parenting is worthwhile, it’s still important to learn to control stress in order to be the best parent you can be.
 In addition, higher levels of stress have been linked to infertility, so learning to control your stress can help you to become a parent.